One of the quickest ways to boost your energy is by drinking more water.

 - Consider leasing a water dispenser for your home or office.
-We recently began using a dispenser for distilled water, as my partner, Ken Holmes, learned that the inventor Alexander Graham Bell cured himself of rheumatoid arthritis and sciatica after drinking distilled water.
+We recently began using a dispenser for distilled water as we learned that the inventor Alexander Graham Bell cured himself of rheumatoid arthritis and sciatica after drinking distilled water.

 Having clean water is a privilege of our civilized Western world.
 It is estimated that 780 million people worldwide lack access to clean water.
 To put it into perspective, that’s 2.5 times the total population of the United States!